palomachain/paloma-rs/packages/astroport/README.md

 ### AssetInfo

-AssetInfo is a convenience wrapper to represent whether a token is the native one (from a specific chain, like LUNA for Terra) or not and it also returns the contract address of that token.
+AssetInfo is a convenience wrapper to represent whether a token is the native one (from a specific chain, like LUNA for Paloma) or not and it also returns the contract address of that token.

 ```rust
 #[serde(rename_all = "snake_case")]